Elekester/Starlit-Village/Guides/Catching Up.md

 |**The Battle of Alterra Base**|2788+|Complete the the Cocoons in Mediola Outer Area 2 and Dreisen Plant.
 Get to level 58 with Stia Gear or level 70 with Renaissa Gear.
 |**Preparing for More Battle**|2878+|Complete the Stia Cocoons and Towers.
 Get to level 61 with Stia Gear or level 64 with a Crystia or Rugged Weapon and at least Renaissa Armor.|

 Yet again we'll talk to our good friend Guiden for a 20 million Exp quest.
 This should land you to between level 57 and level 60.
-You can get the BP for **Mission in Stia** by either leveling up to 63 or by upgrading just your weapon.
+You can get the BP for **Mission in Stia** by either leveling up to 63 or by upgrading just your weapon to a Crystia or Rugged Weapon.
+Feel free to upgrade your armor now as well.
+If you've been using Renaissa Gear, you'll be forced to upgrade at least your weapon in Stia.

 Stia is a little strange.
-Upon entering Stia and competing the initial tasks, we don't have access to all the cocoons and towers before the next massive BP requirement in **Preparing for Battle**, only the tower in Stia Outskirts is available.
+Upon entering Stia and competing the initial tasks, we don't have access to all the cocoons and towers before the next BP requirement in **Preparing for Battle**, only the tower in Stia Outskirts is available.
+Prior to the quest in **The Battle of Alterra Base** you'll be able to complete the Cocoons in Mediola Outer Area 2 and Dreisen Plant.
+The final cocoon will have to wait until you've met all the BP requirements.

 ### Stia Gear Recommendations
 |Gear|Recommendations|